What’s The Commonplace?

 You might occasionally feel spiritually homeless, but you’re also glad there are thousands of years of sage women and men who’ve shared your sentiments.
 To you, taking heed to the Democracy of the Dead makes more sense than blindly following any modern flash-in-the-pan Thought Leader™ with a color-coordinated Instagram account.

-If this sounds like you, even a little bit, you’ll probably like my weekly letter called 5 Quick Things, as well as my occasional essays about beauty, goodness, & truth:
+If this sounds like you, even a little bit, you’ll probably like my weekly letter called 5 Quick Things, as well as my essays about beauty, goodness, & truth:

 Anything else?